-To elaborate on the opportunities identified above, we recommend the following:

-- The BD should utilize a consistent structure to document comments including numbering, bulleting, and other means to improve organization and clarity.
+Observation 4.
+Roofing Sub-Permit Review Process - ISS Comments & Clearance (continued) Recommendation To elaborate on the opportunities identified above, we recommend the following: The BD should utilize a consistent structure to document comments including numbering, bulleting, and other means to improve organization and clarity.
 Each individual comment should be provided in its own subsection within ISS.
-For example, if there are five (5) deficiencies identified, there should be five (5) separate comments to be addressed, instead of one (1) paragraph with five (5) comments. - The reviewer should clearly document the satisfaction of prior review comments within ISS. - After the initial BD review, new comments requiring revision should be minimized and should not be recorded unless brand new information was submitted by the roofing subcontractor. - If a revision is required, the corresponding comment should provide clear guidance to the contractor for resolution.
-References to applicable state building code, district standards, etc. should not be broad and limited to section names or numbers. - Notify roofing contractors when roofing sub-permit review have been completed and review comments have been issued. - Begin regular monitoring the aging of sub-permit review comments to be addressed by roofing contractors.
-The OR-PM Project Manager assigned to the project should assist in expediting the roofing sub-permit binder review/approval process by following up with vendors to address comments and provide revised submittals in a timely manner. - The BD may consider exploring alternative software with enhanced comment tracking, aging, and notification functionality to assist in monitoring efforts. - To potentially reduce the number of review comments in ISS, roofing subcontractors should be required to conduct a site visit to inspect the existing conditions of the roof prior to drafting their design drawings.
-BCPS BD roofing sub-permitting reviewer should meet with the roofing subcontractor during this preliminary site visit to establish expectations and review the roofer's scope of work. - The BD should dedicate qualified technical resources to support the roofing sub-permitting process.
-Reference Observation #6 for additional details.
+For example, if there are five (5) deficiencies identified, there should be five (5) separate comments to be addressed, instead of one (1) paragraph with five (5) comments.
+The reviewer should clearly document the satisfaction of prior review comments within ISS.
+After the initial BD review, new comments requiring revision should be minimized and should not be recorded unless brand new information was submitted by the roofing subcontractor.
+If a revision is required, the corresponding comment should provide clear guidance to the contractor for resolution.
+References to applicable state building code, district standards, etc. should not be broad and limited to section names or numbers.
+Notify roofing contractors when roofing sub-permit review have been completed and review comments have been issued.
+Begin regular monitoring the aging of sub-permit review comments to be addressed by roofing contractors.
+The OR-PM Project Manager assigned to the project should assist in expediting the roofing sub-permit binder review/approval process by following up with wendors to address comments and provide revised submittals in a timely manner.
+The BD may consider exploring alternative software with enhanced comment tracking, aging, and notification functionality to assist in monitoring efforts.
+To potentially reduce the number of review comments in ISS, roofing subcontractors should be required to conduct a site visit to inspect the existing conditions of the roof prior to drafting their design drawings.
+BCPS BD roofing sub-permitting reviewer should meet with the roofing subcontractor during this preliminary site visit to establish expectation Management's Action Plan Capital Programs Response: The SMART program team is committed to supporting a more efficient sub-permit review process by tracking and following up with contractors to ensure Building Department comments are addressed in appropriately and in a timely manner.
+A dedicated staff resource was already been hired in April 2020 by the PMOR to focus on providing support to contractors for roofing related matters.
+Building Department Response: We concur with the majority of the analysis' observations and recommendations, in fact many of the recommendations have been implemented.
+As an example, one comment per deficiency.
+Additionally many of the roofing subcontractors submissions, which require voluminous comments from the plan reviewer are not addressed for several generations of submittals.
+As such even with added clarity, many of the comments will still remain unaddressed and uncorrected for additional generations of submittals.